This $779 Acer Nitro is the best cheap gaming laptop deal you can buy right now

-Gaming laptop deals have become one of Best Buys specialties in recent times, and this week we're seeing another fantastic deal in the form of this Acer Nitro 5 for $779.99 (was $879.99).
+Best Buy's gaming laptop deals have been something to behold in recent weeks and they've just launched another great one - this Acer Nitro 5 for $779.99 (was $879.99).

-With a $100 saving, this 17.3-inch Acer is easily the best gaming laptop deal you can buy for under $800 right now.
-Packing in an Intel Core i5-9300H processor, GTX 1650 graphics, 8GB of RAM, and a whopping 512GB SSD, it's got more than enough power to handle most modern games at 1080p and high settings, and at a really attractive price tag to boot.
+By knocking that $100 off an already decent price, they've made this 17.3-inch Acer the best gaming laptop deal for under $800 in one fell swoop.
+With a GTX 1650 graphics card, Intel Core i5-9300H processor, 8GB of RAM, and massive 512GB SSD, this machine is packing in a lot of solid specs for a relatively affordable price.
+If you've been looking for that cheap gaming laptop deal to break the lockdown boredom, you can do a lot worse than this Acer.

-With a 17.3-inch display, this Acer also stands apart from the average 15-inch sizes you see on most gaming laptops at this price.
-A screen this big really lends itself to an overall much more immersive experience when playing games and we definitely recommend it if you value size over outright portability.
+Aside from the specs, the selling point here is the large 17.3-inch display - an upgrade over the standard 15-inch screens you'll see on most laptops in this price range.
+If you're happy to forgo that extra transportability that you'll get with a smaller form factor, we'd happily recommend this size as it'll make those games oh so much more immersive and it's great for the odd movie as well.

 Outside the US? check out our best gaming laptop deals in your region below.